About This Episode

 Yara Hawari 18:01

-And what about the response of the Palestinian street in the West Bank.
-Ordinary Palestinians, obviously Palestine is a very small community.
-We are connected on multiple different levels with our brothers and sisters in Gaza, family ties, friendship, colleagues.
-This has been a incredibly traumatic time for the Palestinian people as a whole.
+And what about the response of the Palestinian street in the West Bank?
+Ordinary Palestinians — Palestine is a very small community.
+We are connected on multiple different levels with our brothers and sisters in Gaza through family ties, friendships, colleagues.
+This has been an incredibly traumatic time for the Palestinian people as a whole.
+But I think there have been questions about the lack of mobilization in the West Bank, and perhaps more specifically in Ramallah.
+What are your thoughts on that?

 Fathi Nimer 18:41

-I remember when we tried to get some boycott stickers done.
-They were like, no, we don’t want to do that.
-We don’t want to get into anything political.
-This is a Palestinian printing house.
-This is where people used to go and overwhelmingly print thousands upon thousands of martyr posters and things like that.
+I remember when we tried to get some boycott stickers done, they were like, no, we don’t want to do that, we don’t want to get into anything political.
+This is a Palestinian printing house — this is where people used to go and overwhelmingly print thousands upon thousands of martyr posters and things like that.

-We have been completely almost domesticated.
-I think it’s a combination of political repression and also the huge economic control that Israel has over us.
+We have been almost completely domesticated.
+I think it’s a combination of political repression and the huge economic control that Israel has over us.
 And over the last few months, it’s become so obvious that the economy of the West Bank is completely held hostage by the Israeli regime and that there is absolutely no way you can have a normal life unless you, in one way or another, kind of acquiesce to the status quo.

-And this is something very dangerous that the Palestinians have been driven to over the 20 years of this state building project, where this was a very aimed for result.
+And this is something very dangerous that Palestinians have been driven to over the 20 years of this state-building project — this was a very aimed-for result.
 This is not something that just happened.
 And this is also not only witnessed in the West Bank.
-You can see this also in Jerusalem and in within 1948 territories, there’s a huge kind of repression and atomization of Palestinians to kind of demobilize them.
+You can see this also in Jerusalem and within the 1948 territories — there’s a huge repression and atomization of Palestinians to demobilize them.
+Any word that you say could come back to haunt you.
+You will be out of a job, or even deported if you’re in the 1948 territories or Jerusalem.

+So this is the situation that people in the West Bank are in.
+Obviously what we’re doing is not enough.
+People are trying to contribute from whatever niche they have — journalists, for example, or lawyers trying to support the ICJ case as much as possible.
 But this doesn’t do anything compared to what’s going on in Gaza.
 So it’s a very difficult situation, and it’s very sad that we’ve reached this point of demobilization.

 Yara Hawari 21:10